pg-aws/cybercon2023-devsecops-workshop/README.md

 [AWS CodeBuild](https://aws.amazon.com/codebuild/) – A fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
 [AWS CodePipeline](https://aws.amazon.com/codepipeline/) – A fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.

 Below is the architecture diagram of our DevSecOps pipeline.
+The diagram includes a CloudFormation Stack Instance that deploys the cloud recourses to an AWS account.
+For simplicity, in this workshop we will just perform vulnerability scanning of the infrastructure code.
+You can follow the instructions in  [Additional Exercises](#additional-exercises) to add deployment and other features to the DevSecOps pipeline in your own time.

 ![IaC DevSecOps Pipeline Architecture-Lab](https://user-images.githubusercontent.com/126644393/225544261-9257d471-d532-4ddc-9399-86b992f1c3c3.png)

 ## Initialise Lab